jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

 ### 2008-08-31 Done Writing Style Ideas

-Circle Language Spec, Writing Style,
+Encircle Language Spec, Writing Style,
 2008-08-31

 Sometimes it is just clearer to have an article, with diagrams in it straight away, without any article with just textual explanations.
 In the future, the whole form of the documentation might change as such and have diagram expression be more present in the conceptual explanations.